TradeIdeasPhilip/random-svg-tests/README.md

 Sometimes the button will also change the perspective to make the spiral patterns more obvious.

 See [The fabulous Fibonacci flower formula](https://youtu.be/_GkxCIW46to?si=0YaVMvuLCt6Q19UG&t=48) for a mathy explanation of those spirals.
-That video was a big inspiration for this demo.
+That video was a huge inspiration for this demo.

 This example includes some of the nicest [source code](./src/spheres-starfield.ts) if you want to learn how to add 3d perspective to your code.
 I started with a copy of [the console demo](./src/spheres-dev.ts), then I removed a lot of unnecessary code.
-(For example I replaces a custom class with an extra `<g>` object.)
+(For example I replaced a custom class with an extra `<g>` object.)
 And I separated out the 3d tools from the specific things that I'm animating in this particular demo.

 ## Perspective